zhengliyuan1987/zlynote/L1/docs/src/guide/stream_one_to_n/round_robin/stream_one_to_n_round_robin.rst

    For better performance, AP_INT_MAX_W is defined to 4096 in type.h in default, which will be changed manually if lcm is more than 4096.
 However, it must be less than 32768.

-The design of the primitive includes 3 modules:

-1. read: Read data from the input stream then output data by one stream whose width is lcm( win, n * wout) bits.
-Here, the least common multiple of win and n*wout is the inner buffer size in order to solve the different input width and output width.
+The design of the primitive applies ping-pong buffers to obtain high throughput and the least common multiple of win and n*wout is the inner buffer size in order to solve the different input width and output width.

                 buf_size = lcm (win, n * wout)

-2. reduce: split the large width to a few of n*wout bits in order to distribute.

-        Get a data whose has buf_size bits and output buf_size/(n*wout) times data which has n*wout bits.

-3. distribute:  Read a data with n*wout bits from input stream, then slit to n data which are distribution on round robin.
+At each time, one buffer is storing win bits data from input stream while n*wout bits from another one are output to n streams.

 .. image:: /images/stream_one_to_n/round_robin/stream_one_to_n_round_robin_detail.png
    :alt:  design details of n streams to one distribution on round robin